-Employees who have at least five years of service in the same company of administration may request a suspension of the relationship work for training leave for a period not exceeding 11 months, continuous or split, throughout the entire working life.
+Employees who have at least five years of service in the same company in administration may request a suspension of their relationship work for training leave for a period not exceeding 11 months, continuous or split, throughout their entire working life.

 The National Institute for Insurance against Accidents at Work (INAIL) manages the insurance system, funded through contributions paid by employers, which protects workers in case of:

 The services provided in the event of an accident at work or occupational disease can be of two kinds: